JussAGeeVibe/The-Statistical-Significance-of-Sharing-the-Wealth/README.md

 I used various non-parametric tests to test the hypothesis including but not limited to Mann-Whitney tests and Kruskal-Wallis tests.

-Used Python and MatPlotLib to visualize the findings.
+Used Python and SciPy to A/B test the features and MatPlotLib to visualize the findings.

+The project is intended to shed light on a growing global mental health issue.
+There is a correlation between rising GDP and HDI scores and an increase in suicide totals.
+Each subsequent generation handles suicide worse than the previous with rising totals.